This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 First; Albus tells us that in the first years of Voldemort’s rise there were a great many disappearances.
 And it does appear that it was some time before the Ministry woke up and realized that they had more on their hands than a string of unrelated nasty incidents and unresolved mysteries.
 Certainly if Fudge is correct and the Ministry only started attempting to catch him in the mid-to-late 1960s.

-This in itself was a work of years.
-Once accomplished, he would have gradually widened his net, reeling in a few others from other Houses who he regarded as desirable, or others of similar mindset that his new recruits suggested to him among their younger siblings or cousins.
+This in itself was probably a work of years.
+Once accomplished, he would have gradually widened his net, reeling in a few other like-minded individuals who he regarded as desirable, who had not been among his schoolboy followers, probably because they were from other Houses, or other years, and others of similar mindset that his new recruits suggested to him among their younger siblings or cousins.

 Many of the attacks which were taken part in during this period may have been along the lines of demonstrations to prospective followers, rewards and reassurances to current ones, elimination of prospective followers who didn’t pan out, and a certain amount of personal payback for the benefit of various members of the whole company.
 This was probably the period at which the DEs actions were the most intensely personal overall.
 The purpose of the violence was not yet merely for the sake of terrorizing the public.